 Additional Costs

-†This program includes 2 Work Experience semesters.
-The tuition fee for this program does NOT include the cost of Work Experience semesters.
-The first Work Experience fee of $500 covers the cost of the Work Experience Preparation course and the first Work Experience semester.
-There is an additional fee of $500 for the second Work Experience semester.
+†This program includes two work experience semesters.
+The tuition fee for this program does NOT include the cost of work experience semesters.
+There is an additional fee of $500 for each work experience semester.

 International Students